hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 Nenzi observes new attractions in pilgrimage that came consumption of non-religious elements,

-The Ōyama pilgrimage also fueled the regional economy, by creating a demand for inns, ferries, and other travel related services (Amber 2008, 148), and over time these nearby towns came to rely on Ōyama pilgrimage (ibid, 150).
+The Ōyama pilgrimage also fueled the regional economy, by creating a demand for inns, ferries, and other travel related services (Ambros 2008, 148), and over time these nearby towns came to rely on Ōyama pilgrimage (ibid, 150).

 ***Section conclusion***
 The commerce that pilgrimage brought to a region was not something that could be dismissed by the bakufu and daimyo as unnecessary or unwanted.
 "Catering to pilgrims by providing food, lodging, and entertainment at religious sites was the foundation of much of the modern Japanese tourism industry" (Seaton et al 2017, 20).